This post has been updated.

-“Generally speaking, doctors own the originals and patients have only a right to obtain copies, and even then not necessarily copies of everything,” said Mark Hall, an expert on medical law at Wake Forest University.
-“Thus, it’s possible one could argue that actual theft was involved — if Dr. Bornstein did not hand them over voluntarily or endorse their transfer after the fact.”
+“Generally speaking, doctors own the originals and patients have only a right to obtain copies -- and even then not necessarily copies of everything,” said Mark Hall, an expert on medical law at Wake Forest University.
+“Thus, it’s possible one could argue that actual theft was involved, if Dr. Bornstein did not hand them over voluntarily or endorse their transfer after the fact.”

 “If it was really a 'raid' and the doctor did not give his consent to his property being removed (or was intimidated into giving that consent) then it could constitute a common law claim for the tort of conversion,” said Terry, who emphasized that we don't have all the facts.
 “Also, I assume if there was any violence or threats then there could be some criminal issues.”

-Aside from the legal aspect of all this is the good-government aspect.
+And aside from the legal aspect of all this is the good-government aspect.
 We have a president who it seems has now repeatedly sought to obscure his medical history.
 Bornstein also told CNN on Tuesday that Trump essentially dictated his original, hyperbolic doctor's letter that, among other wild claims, said Trump would be the healthiest president ever elected.
 Later, during an appearance on the “Dr. Oz” show, Trump appeared to deliberately hide — on multiple occasions — that he was taking medication for hair loss (Propecia) and for rosacea.
-We found out about those only because Bornstein let them slip in a New York Times interview in February 2017.
+We only found out about those because Bornstein let them slip in a New York Times interview in February 2017.
 (That interview was followed two days later by the alleged “raid.")

 And since Trump has been in the White House, the only word we have on his health care from Jackson, who suggested Trump could live to 200 years old if he had a better diet, used a basic cognitive test that Trump later suggested made him a genius, and seemed to shrug off data showing Trump had a common form of heart disease.
-Even Obama administration officials defended Jackson at the time, but since then he has seen his nomination to become Veterans Affairs secretary implode over allegations of wrongdoing, which can't help but further call into question his already questionable review of Trump's health.
+Even Obama administration officials defended Jackson at the time, but since then he has seen his nomination to become Veterans Affairs secretary implode over allegations of wrongdoing.
+That can't help but further call into question his already questionable review of Trump's health.

 The whole thing suggests Trump hasn't been honest about his health with voters or the American people and, in fact, has gone to great lengths to cover it up — possibly even in violation of the law.
 That's not good, and if it were any other president this would probably be called a “scandal” right now.